 - Materials Used: Sandstone, brick, slate ashlar

 - Structure: The structure is asymmetrical with a central tower and two wings flanking the tower in L shape (Macquarie and Elizabeth Streets).
-The central tower was named after the Queen Victoria in 1906 that has traditional Westminster chimes.
-It is a two story building with four story tower and five bay arcade entry.
+The central tower was named after Queen Victoria in 1906 that has traditional Westminster chimes.
+It is a two-story building with a four-story tower and a five-bay arcade entry.

 - Façade: The ashlar façade along with rustications between the openings not only provides horizontal emphasis but also a typical example of Edwardian (classical) architecture.